eastgenomics/gene_annotation2bed/README.md

   index should be present in the same folder.
 - The output file suffix for the outputed .bed file.
 - Flanking (int): The required flanking either side of the transcripts selected.
-- Assembly summary - corresponding assembly report file for the refseq.gff.
+- Assembly summary - corresponding assembly report file for the refseq.gff, this is used to determine the corresponding chromosome for each transcript.

 ## Requirements
 - pysam